kapteyn-astro/kapteyn/SPHINX/intro.rst

   and VariableColormap which implements a matplotlib Colormap subclass with special methods that allow the colormap to be modified.

+- :mod:`kmpfit`, providing a class and a function for non-linear least-squares fitting, using the Levenberg-Marquardt technique.
+  It is based on the implementation in C of Craig Markwardt's MPFIT.

 - :mod:`tabarray`, providing a class for the efficient reading, writing and manipulating simple table-like structures in text files.